-On August 12, 2019, Governor Andrew Cuomo signed into law a series of amendments to the NYSHRL that will make it harder for New York employers to defend against claims of discrimination and harassment.
-The amendments expand upon New York's landmark 2018 anti-sexual harassment legislation, which we discussed here and here.
+Earlier today, Governor Andrew Cuomo signed into law a series of amendments to the NYSHRL that will make it harder for New York firms to defend against claims of discrimination and harassment.
+The amendments expand upon New York's landmark 2018 anti-sexual harassment legislation, which we discussed in prior issues of Hedge Up (see here and here).